-While retirees with lower incomes may rely on Social Security as their prime income source, they may pay comparatively less income tax than you will in retirement – because up to half of their Social Security benefits won’t be counted as taxable income.
+While retirees with lower incomes may rely on Social Security as their prime income source, they may pay comparatively less income tax than you in retirement; some, or even all, of their Social Security benefits may not be counted as taxable income.

 The annual gift tax exclusion gives you a way to remove assets from your taxable estate.
-In 2018, you may give up to $15,000 to as many individuals as you wish without paying a federal gift tax, so long as your total gifts keep you within the lifetime estate and gift tax exemption.
-If you have 11 grandkids, you could give them $15,000 each – that’s $165,000 out of your estate.
-The drawback is that you relinquish control over those dollars or assets.
+You may give up to $15,000 to as many individuals as you wish without paying federal gift tax, so long as your total gifts keep you within the lifetime estate and gift tax exemption of $11.58 million for the year 2020 and $11.7 million for 2021.